 In February of 1953, the call letters of WDAN would be applied to the new Danville TV station.
 Channel 24 now had a name: WDAN-TV.

-It took an extraordinary amount of time to bring the station to life, as many other central Illinois stations would be built from the ground up and be on the air within six months of granting the permit.
+It took an extraordinary amount of time to bring the station to life, as many other central Illinois stations were built from the ground up and went on the air within six months of receiving the permit.
 With WDAN-TV, there were many issues to be settled.
 Not the least of these were the objections of neighborhood residents questioning the building of a new tower at the rear of the existing radio station.
 Many were concerned about “radiation” from the TV transmitter/antenna there.
-Their concerns were answered as efforts to build the TV station would continue.
+Their concerns were addressed as efforts to build the TV station continued.

-The TV station would have to be located at the site of the radio station, but certainly, the radio station was not a facility set up for the required high ceilings of a TV studio.
-It would require constructing an addition to the radio studios containing rooms for a control room, film chain, film editing, and storage or even office and administrative offices.
+The TV station would have to be located at the radio station's site.
+Still, the radio station was undoubtedly not a facility designed for the high ceilings required for a TV studio.
+It would require constructing an addition to the radio studios containing rooms for a control room, film chain, film editing, storage, and even office and administrative offices.

-Engineering studies also revealed that the existing self-supporting four-legged tower would not support the addition of a two-ton 50-60 foot high antenna mast on the vintage 1938 tower.
+Engineering studies also revealed that the existing self-supporting four-legged tower would not support the addition of a 2-ton, 50-60-foot-high antenna mast to the vintage 1938 tower.
 A decision would be made to replace the tower, which also served as the AM radio antenna, with a single tower to support the television antenna.
-In contrast, a tower segment below a series of insulators would serve as the antenna for WDAN (AM) Radio broadcasting at 1490kc.
+In contrast, a tower segment below a series of insulators would serve as the antenna for WDAN (AM) Radio broadcasting at 1490 kHz.
 Many years later, I would find documents at WDAN radio that listed the tower cost at $20,000.

 In addition to the WDAN Radio studio/transmitter site, the TV facility would add a control room, engineering space, one administration office, a film storage editing room, an announcer booth, a “drive-through” studio, and an adjacent prop storage room.
-It's assumed WDAN-TV would share much of its operation with WDAN radio, such as sales, administration, employee lounge, and restrooms.
+It's assumed WDAN-TV would share much of its operations with WDAN radio, including sales, administration, the employee lounge, and restrooms.

-The original transmitter building at the site was constructed in 1938 to house the transmitter of WDAN Radio (then operating on 1500kc).
+The original transmitter building at the site was constructed in 1938 to house the transmitter of WDAN Radio (then operating on 1500 kHz).
 The brick structure was small but included the transmitter and a remote studio.
-In the late 1940s, when the operations of WDAN were moved from the magnificent facilities at the Wolford Hotel in downtown Danville, the station moved into equally magnificent studios at 1500 North Washington on Danville's near north side.
+In the late 1940s, when WDAN's operations were moved from the magnificent facilities at the Wolford Hotel in downtown Danville, the station moved into equally magnificent studios at 1500 North Washington on Danville's near north side.
 Those newly constructed studios were built around that original brick structure, leaving the rear of the original structure as part of the rear exterior wall.

-The radio studios included a huge showcase studio surrounded by a windowed hallway, a general manager's office, sales offices, administrative offices, restrooms, an engineering room, a newsroom, and studios visible from the main control room in the original transmitter room.
-Since the studios were located in a residential area, the facility was constructed to blend in with the area's look.
+The radio studios included a huge showcase studio surrounded by a windowed hallway, a general manager's office, sales offices, administrative offices, restrooms, an engineering room, a newsroom, and studios visible from the central control room in the original transmitter room.
+Since the studios were located in a residential area, the facility was designed to blend with the area's aesthetic.
 It was, though, located along the sidewalk at the curb of Washington Street at the T intersection with Woodlawn Avenue.

-Despite what the additional structure included, the addition of the television facility was most obviously not built to the standards of the original 1948 construction of WDAN Radio.
-Walls were not plastered but instead covered with a fiberboard paneling above wood horizontal tongue and groove paneling rising about 3 to 4 feet above the floor.
+Despite the additional structure, the television facility was clearly not built to the standards of the original 1948 construction of WDAN Radio.
+Walls were not plastered but instead covered with a fiberboard paneling above a wood horizontal tongue-and-groove paneling rising about 3 to 4 feet above the floor.

 The television control room included the transmitter and room for a rack panel of additional equipment.
 The film chain was in the center of the room, with the main control boards facing the window overlooking the studio at the rear of the building.
-The floor under the control room included a series of troughs in which cables could be channeled.
+The floor under the control room included a series of troughs for channeling cables.
 The floors of the control room, film editing and storage, and administration were elevated over the floors of the original radio studios by 8-10 inches.
-A door with a step-up separated the master control of the radio station from the master control of WDAN-TV.
+A step-up door separated the master control of the radio station from that of WDAN-TV.
 The floors were covered in dark brown tile.

-In June 1953, it seemed that the construction would not be completed to install the television equipment, so an extension for the applicable date was filed with the FCC.
+In June 1953, it seemed that construction would not be completed in time to install the television equipment, so an extension of the applicable date was filed with the FCC.
 Northwestern applied for an extension date of February 10, 1954.
 Many stations were delaying construction at that time for various reasons, including equipment delays.
 Still, some held their construction permit to await the highest bidder.
-They would then sell their permit for a huge profit, but this was not the case with WDAN-TV.
+They would then sell their permit for a considerable profit, but this was not the case with WDAN-TV.

-The FCC was under a great deal of pressure from Congress, which was being made aware of such activity and was cracking down on grantees by limiting the amount of time requested by applicants.
+The FCC was under tremendous pressure from Congress, which was becoming aware of such activity and cracking down on grantees by limiting the time applicants could request.
 The FCC would cancel the grant if no activity were being made on the construction.

 WDAN-TV wasn't making much progress as equipment wasn't being ordered in the manner that would be considered a realistic attempt to put a television station on the air.
-An appeal was made to the FCC, to which they agreed to an extension of the construction permit only from August 10 through December 10, 1953.
+An appeal was made to the FCC, which agreed to extend the construction permit only from August 10 through December 10, 1953.

 The Motivation Behind WDAN-TV

 Northwest Publishing's decision to build and operate a television station was met with far less enthusiasm than at most other television stations.
 The company seemed to have applied for the Channel 24 construction permit only to keep other broadcast competition from obtaining it.
 At the time, the media monopoly of Northwest Publishing (the Commercial-News newspaper) and WDAN Radio was eroding with the addition of WITY Radio.
-The additional radio station, WITY, in Danville, was under construction in 1953 and would go on air on November 24, 1953, before the local television station and would eat into the Danville media monopoly held by Northwest Publishing.
-Having another media company move into Danville and build a television station to join in on the competition for local advertising dollars would certainly be unacceptable to Northwest.
+The additional radio station, WITY, in Danville, was under construction in 1953 and went on air on November 24, 1953, before the local television station, eating into the Danville media monopoly held by Northwest Publishing.
+Having another media company move into Danville and build a television station to compete for local advertising dollars would certainly be unacceptable to Northwest.

 Northwest would operate WDAN-TV merely as a "prime time" extension to its radio property, WDAN.
-There didn't seem to be planning to improve or expand its operation.
-The goal was apparently to do just enough to keep it on the air and perhaps to enhance the viability of WDAN Radio.
+There didn't seem to be a plan to improve or expand its operation.
+The goal was apparently to do just enough to keep it on the air and perhaps enhance WDAN Radio's viability.

 The operation would share a general manager and key personnel from administration, sales, programming, and engineering.
-The station would not try to compete with the daytime radio media and would only operate during the evening hours when the potential audience appeared to be the greatest.
+The station would not compete with daytime radio and would operate only during the evening hours, when the potential audience appeared to be greatest.
 News, sports, and weather TV broadcasts would utilize the resources of the newspaper and radio station.
 Any other local programming would be hosted and produced by radio station talent and others from the sales department.

 (from Danville Commercial News)

-The goal was to keep construction costs low and then keep operating costs at a minimum.
-Such a directive would not benefit the new television station's future or the Danville area's viewers.
-While other stations during the first few years saw the benefits of increased power investments, improved facilities with newly developed equipment, and innovated local programming, WDAN-TV remained stagnant.
+The goal was to keep construction costs low and operating costs to a minimum.
+Such a directive would not benefit the new television station's future or the viewers in the Danville area.
+While other stations during the first few years saw the benefits of increased power investments, improved facilities, and innovative local programming, WDAN-TV remained stagnant.
 For Danville residents, having a local television station should have been a source of pride for their community.
 Instead, it became a target for local ridicule.

 Pre-Sign-on Planning

-Robert J. Burow was designated as the station manager, a role he held as station manager of WDAN Radio.
+Robert J. Burow was designated as the station manager, a role he held at WDAN Radio.
 He came from the ranks of the Commercial News, where he was a sales manager.
 Robert J. Burow became an active broadcaster after being elected president of the Illinois Broadcasters Association in October 1953.
-At that time, others on the board of directors were other notable broadcasters, such as Harold L. Dewing of WCVS Radio.
-Mr. Burow was also one of the major speakers before the group alongside Merrill Lindsay of WSOY Radio and WCIA-TV, as well as Oliver Keller of WTAX Radio in Springfield and Sangamon Valley Television, an applicant for channel 2 in Springfield (see WICS, KTVI).
+At that time, other board members were notable broadcasters, such as Harold L. Dewing of WCVS Radio.
+Mr. Burow was also one of the major speakers before the group, alongside Merrill Lindsay of WSOY Radio and WCIA-TV, Oliver Keller of WTAX Radio in Springfield, and Sangamon Valley Television, an applicant for channel 2 in Springfield (see WICS, KTVI).

 During my time at WDAN/WDNL Radio, housed in the former WDAN Radio and Television station, staff members occasionally came across a memento from those early television days.
-One such document contained an estimate of the operating costs of WDAN-TV.
-Items included the expense of 5 engineers at $85 a week, 1 traffic “girl” at $45 a week, a film “man” at $100 a week, and a production “man” at $125 a week.
+One such document contained an estimate of WDAN-TV's operating costs.
+Items included the expense of 5 engineers at $85 a week, one traffic “girl” at $45 a week, a film “man” at $100 a week, and a production “man” at $125 a week.
 Other expenses included film costs at $3,000 a month.
-I assume that was for purchasing film programming, TV series, filler travel films, documentaries, and such and shipping the film to its next station once WDAN-TV aired the films.
+I assume that was for purchasing film programming, TV series, filler travel films, documentaries, and such, and shipping the film to its next station once WDAN-TV aired the films.
 Sponsors would furnish much of the film programming listed in the latter group.
-The BMI/ASCAP charges would fall to around $1,000 a month, the A.T.& T. network line charges were $4,000 monthly, and other network charges were listed at $1,000 monthly.
-Sales costs (commissions to salespeople) were set at $2,000 monthly, and insurance at $300 monthly.
-Two of the most expensive constant line items were that of BMI/ASCAP (which, in my opinion, was akin to extortion) and the A.T.&T. charges.
-More on those later.
+The BMI/ASCAP charges would fall to around $1,000 a month, the AT&T network line charges were $4,000 monthly, and other network charges were listed at $1,000 monthly.
+Sales costs (commissions to salespeople) were set at $2,000 per month, and insurance at $300 per month.
+Two of the most expensive constant line items were those of BMI/ASCAP (which, in my opinion, was akin to extortion) and the AT&T charges—more on those later.

 Ad rates were $150/hour, $90/per half-hour, and $50/for a 15-minute show.
 I assume these were full sponsorships of WDAN-TV programming, such as syndicated half-hours or movies.
 Spot rates were $25 for a commercial “spot” and $15 for a short announcement between shows.

-The broadcast day was planned to run from 6 pm to 10 pm, with an increase from 3 pm to midnight later.
+The broadcast day was planned to run from 6 pm to 10 pm, with an extension from 3 pm to midnight later.
 The income goal was $11,200 a month, well below the projected income of $350,000 a year.
-If there was any special programming from ABC, it was assumed the station would air it beyond its normal hours of operation.
-One example was the Army-McCarthy Hearings occurring from April to June of 1954.
-It's not known if WDAN-TV broadcasts those hearings as no staff members I talked to had any recollection of the broadcast of the hearings.
+If there was any special programming from ABC, it was assumed the station would air it beyond its regular hours of operation.
+One example was the Army-McCarthy Hearings, which took place from April to June of 1954.
+It's not known whether WDAN-TV broadcasts those hearings, as no staff members I spoke with had any recollection of them.
 It's also unknown if WDAN-TV broadcast the “Don McNeill's Breakfast Show,” which aired from 8 to 9 am from February 22, 1954, to February 25, 1955.
 "The Breakfast Show" did air on other ABC affiliates in central Illinois, WTVP in Decatur, and WBLN in Bloomington.
 It was found, though, that the transmitter for WDAN-TV would go on around 9 am, and the station would broadcast a test pattern and 100-cycle tone until programming began during the late afternoon.

 During construction in September of 1953, WDAN-TV purchased equipment from the Dage TV Equipment Company for nearly $12,000.
 The package would include “lightweight gear” for about a third of the cost of competitive equipment from other major manufacturers such as RCA, DuMont, and General Electric.
 The package included two cameras, two camera controls, a switcher, and a sync generator.
-The cameras used vidicon tubes from RCA, costing about $345 each compared to image orthicon tubes costing $1250.
-The cameras offered a resolution of 400-500 lines compared to the 600-line resolution of the others.
+The cameras used RCA vidicon tubes, costing about $345 each, compared to image orthicon tubes costing $1250.
+The cameras offered a resolution of 400-500 lines, compared to the 600 lines of the others.
 Dage was also located close by in Beech Grove, Indiana.

 RCA shipped the RCA 1k transmitter to WDAN-TV in mid-September 1953.
-There were other construction details to be worked out, including getting FCC permission to relocate the tower/antenna of WDAN a few feet and to mount the TV antenna atop the WDAN Radio tower.
+There were other construction details to be worked out, including obtaining FCC permission to relocate the WDAN tower/antenna a few feet and to mount the TV antenna atop the WDAN Radio tower.
 The FCC didn't grant that permission in late September of 1953.
-This could have been another factor in the late sign-on of the station.
+This could have been another factor in the station's late sign-on.

-In November 1953, it was announced that WDAN-TV would become ABC affiliate number 169.
+In November 1953, it was announced that WDAN-TV would become ABC's 169th affiliate.
 That would at least bring competitive programming to viewers.
-Affiliating with NBC or CBS would have brought the station a much stronger programming schedule, but both networks were already under contract with the local VHF station, WCIA.
+Affiliating with NBC or CBS would have gotten the station a much stronger programming schedule, but both networks were already under contract with the local VHF station, WCIA.
 NBC would choose to be a “part-time” secondary affiliate of a VHF station rather than a full-time affiliate with UHF Channel 24.
 It's possible that WDAN-TV could have made an earlier effort to court NBC before it was snatched up at the last minute by WCIA.
 Channel 24 may have become affiliated with NBC.
-Affiliation with NBC would have ensured a much greater chance of success for the Danville television station, plus it would give them a full schedule of programs from 7 in the morning to midnight each day.
+Affiliation with NBC would have significantly increased the Danville television station's chances of success and would have given it a full schedule of programs from 7 in the morning to midnight each day.
 That would also allow for more local commercial inserts during the day.

 WDAN-TV would settle for ABC and join other central Illinois stations with part and full-time affiliation agreements.
 Other ABC affiliates in mid-Illinois included WTVP, Channel 17, Decatur; WBLN, Channel 15, Bloomington; WICS, Channel 20, Springfield (secondary affiliation); and WTVH, Channel 19, Peoria.

-The availability of receiving network signals from New York by central Illinois television stations was a major concern of stations in mid-Illinois.
+The availability of receiving network signals from New York by central Illinois television stations was a significant concern for stations in mid-Illinois.
 For WDAN-TV, it was easy!
-A main A.T.& T. trunk coax ran just a few blocks away under North Vermilion Street to a terminal in Danville from Chicago.
+A main AT&T trunk coax ran just a few blocks away under North Vermilion Street to a terminal in Danville from Chicago.
 It seems simple, but it was a little more complex than that.
-The network coax with video only would be tapped into the local phone company building located downtown in the unit block of Walnut Street.
-From there, it would have to be relayed via coax to the WDAN studios less than 2 miles away.
-The addition of WDAN-TV to A.T.& T. television cable facilities made it the 239th station across the country and Danville the 147th city to receive live network programming.
+The network coax with video-only would be tapped into the local phone company building downtown, in the unit block of Walnut Street.
+From there, it would have to be relayed via coax to the WDAN studios, which are less than 2 miles away.
+The addition of WDAN-TV to AT&T television cable facilities made it the 239th station nationwide and Danville the 147th city to receive live network programming.
 The audio signal was relayed using standard broadcast audio lines.

-By late November, it seemed obvious that the December 10, 1953, sign-on deadline would be impossible to meet.
+By late November, it seemed apparent that the December 10, 1953, sign-on deadline would be impossible to meet.
 Northwestern applied for another extension to the construction permit past the already granted extension of December 10, 1953.
-On this appeal for another extension, Northwestern cited the progress being made in constructing the television station and asked for more time to put WDAN-TV on the air.
+In this appeal for another extension, Northwestern cited progress in constructing the television station and asked for more time to put WDAN-TV on the air.
 This time, the FCC would only grant an extension through December 28, 1953.
 That meant that WDAN-TV must be operational by that date, or Northwestern would lose the permit and all of the money invested in the station to that point!

 (from Broadcasting-Telecasting)

-The rush to get the station on the air was to sacrifice the traditional sign-on pomp and circumstance that many stations would stage to call attention to their new local television station.
+The rush to get the station on the air meant sacrificing the traditional sign-on pomp and circumstance that many stations would stage to call attention to their new local television station.
 WDAN-TV failed to broadcast a respectable first presentation show, even to the few Danville area viewers there were.

 For the initial sign-on, WDAN-TV could only broadcast the ABC signal.
-The delay of Northwest Publishing in construction during early 1953 would come back to bite them in December of 1953.
-The station signed on when it wasn't fully operational because of the added pressure from a looming deadline imposed by the FCC for completing the station.
+Northwest Publishing's construction delay in early 1953 would come back to bite them in December of that year.
+The station signed on before it was fully operational due to the added pressure from a looming FCC deadline to complete the station.

 When WDAN-TV signed on December 19, 1953, the first ABC show featured was "Super Circus."
 Even though this was not the first actual installment shown, it looked a lot like this episode from 1954.